-The Company does not tolerate corruption, bribery, extortion, money-laundering and other fraudulent activities in connection with any of our business operations.
+There is zero tolerance to corruption, bribery, extortion, money-laundering and other fraudulent activities in connection with any of our business operations.
 Employees must comply with all local laws and regulations when conducting their duties, and also those in other jurisdictions when conducting business there.

-We have established the Code of Conduct and Employee Handbook which stipulates the proper work ethics and practices for employees' reference.
+The Company has established the Code of Ethics and Employee Handbook which stipulates the proper work ethics and practices for employees' reference.
 Employees are required to declare potential conflicts under their job responsibilities.
-A whistle-blowing mechanism is established as a private and confidential communication channel for employees and external parties if they suspect any potential or actual irregularities and conflicts.
+A whistle-blowing mechanism is established as an anonymous and confidential communication channel for employees and external parties if they suspect any potential or actual irregularities and conflicts.
 Any reported cases will be investigated and the results will be reported to the senior management of the Company directly.
+The Company will never punish or reprimand anyone for reporting breaches and violations of these kinds in good faith.